 She had faced much criticism for too arrogantly embodying the mindset of carrying on business as usual but ended up doing right by the public with the slaughter of 1.5 million chickens despite stiff political opposition.
 She was awarded an OBE that year.
 Chan also led the health department in battling the infamous SARS outbreak in 2003.

 Jackie Pullinger was a Christian missionary who arrived in Hong Kong from Britain in 1966.
 She is well-known for having worked as a primary school teacher and also taking on the role of a social worker within the Kowloon Walled City, an old lawless enclave of Hong Kong that lay outside of both Chinese and British control, and teemed with triad action, drug trade, prostitution, and poverty.

 In 1981, Pullinger founded St Stephen’s Society, a charity that operates rehabilitation homes for recovering drug addicts as well as prostitutes, gang members, and fringe members of society who are on the wrong side of the law.
-St Stephen’s provided their services free-of-charge and ran solely on donations and volunteer efforts.
+St Stephen’s provided their services free of charge and ran solely on donations and volunteer efforts.
 Through this work, Pullinger helped thousands of disadvantaged Hongkongers get back on their feet, without ever financially benefiting from it personally.
-She was rightly awarded an MBE in 1988.
+She was awarded an MBE in 1988.